odrzutowiec/vip/README.md

 1. Break-wrap inserting new line characters (and autoindenting) next line
 1. Align text command/motion moving a part of line to the center, left, rigt, before first char, after last char
 1. Display first line with smaller indentation above screen until no text with no identation
+1. "c-2t)", a "-" count for motions to count from the end (also "+" to make it consistant)